WHY BUY A THOUGHT?

 And now: imagine if Nietzsche—famous depressive and, finally, lunatic that he was—could have had his glory without all the anguish.
 He couldn’t have, perhaps; he was born to a different time and place; but you, here and now… you just might.

 Schedule an in-person consultation with our catalog of fully original, fully vetted, thoughts.
 Choose from pithy, tweet-able phrases or longer, more elaborate constructions.
 Mix and match, but don’t overthink it.
 Our inventory is 100% digital, protected with 256-bit encryption, and ready for instantaneous delivery.
 For all transactions and inquiries, or to request a free sample, contact our exclusive ThoughtSeller™ broker.
-You may also, to abet the ongoing sensation of trying these sorts of thoughts on, visit our Patreon page or donate to us directly, and become another important source of lifeblood for this particular simulacrum.
+You may also, to abet the ongoing sensation of trying these sorts of thoughts on, visit our Patreon page, donate to us directly, or—as of 2021—purchase pre-packaged thoughts in NFT form via Mintable.
+All purchases are sustaining lifeblood for this particular simulacrum.

 WHAT DO I GET?